 • If applying by mail, you must include a self-addressed, stamped envelope.
 ISEP strongly recommends that you use certified mail to send your documents to the embassy or consulate.
 You should also certify the return envelope to ensure that your documents arrive safely.

 Most students staying in Korea for more than 90 days must register for a Residence Card (formerly called Alien Registration Card (ARC)) at a local immigration office within 90 days from their date of entry.
-You will need your RC to officially set up your Korean bank account and receive your meal stipend (if included in your program) from your host institution.
+You will need your Residence Card (RC) to officially set up your Korean bank account and receive your meal stipend (if included in your program) from your host institution.
 It is illegal to stay in Korea for more than 90 days without being registered, regardless of your visa at entry.
 Your host institution will provide more information during orientation.

 Students should NOT exit Korea until they apply for and receive their Residence Card.
 Exiting Korea before you have your RC, even for short-term travel, will result in your D-2 visa being voided.
 You will be responsible for re-applying for your D-2 visa if this happens, and may risk termination of your program.